-- Level 1 – At this level, there is a single point of failure.
-The founder.
+- Level 1 – At this level, there is a single point of failure, the business founder.
 A tiny business, usually without any employees, it doesn’t make enough profit to be a sustainable business.
 Most companies start like this.
 A business that will succeed in the long-term should strive to move forward from this stage quickly.
 Most companies fail at level 1.

 - Level 2 – The business makes enough profit to be reinvested into the business or paid to the owner.
 At this stage, there is usually enough revenue to hire the first few employees.
 Most companies that survive, but stay small are operating at level 2.
 There is nothing wrong with level 2.
-You can be happy owning one or even two level 2 small business.
+You can be happy owning a level 1 or a level 2 small business.
 It takes an entirely different way of thinking to reach level 3.

 - Level 4 – Large businesses with revenues over $100 million.
-At level 4 the entire business is built on systems from sales to accounting to customer service.
-At this level, everyone is fairly easily replaceable.
+At level 4, the entire company is built on systems from sales to accounting to customer service.
+At this level, everyone is reasonably easily replaceable.
 The business is a machine.
 Instead of being dependent on a hero figure like the entrepreneur, the system is the hero.

 Major reasons why businesses stay small: